-Often we become so accustomed to our way of thinking, doing things, speaking, and the habits of our behavior that we don’t even recognize that our actions and responses are foolish, and as such, are sins.
-This points to the need to become increasingly sensitive to what the Bible says is foolish.
+Often, we become so accustomed to our way of thinking, doing things, speaking, and the habits of our behavior that we don’t even recognize that our actions and responses are foolish and, as such, are sin.
+This failure to recognize the problem points to the need to become increasingly sensitive to what the Bible says is foolish.

 Read on, my friend!

-This week we will study all Solomon said about foolishness in the Old Testament (OT) book of Proverbs.
+In this study we will examine all Solomon said about foolishness in the Old Testament (OT) book of Proverbs.
 The Hebrew word for fool (kesil) basically means “a stupid fellow.”
-He is marked by or resulting from dullness or unintelligent thinking: senseless (Merriam-Webster).
+According to Merriam-Webster, a fool is “marked by or resulting from dullness or unintelligent thinking: senselessness.”

 Said another way, because fools reject God’s knowledge, they lack skill in making right choices in life.
-And they end up reaping what they’ve sown.
+As a result, they end up reaping what they’ve sown.

 In this study, a qualifying note is important up front.
-A “foolish” person is not necessarily in parallel to an unbeliever or a Christian.
-Some believers in their spiritual immaturity act foolishly more often than wisely.
-And there are many unbelievers who live according to biblical precepts even though they have never bowed the knee to Christ’s Lordship.
-They are to some degree adept at living life (as they borrow without accreditation) from God’s handbook on how to live skillfully.
+A foolish person is not necessarily in parallel to an unbeliever or a Christian.
+Some believers, in their spiritual immaturity, act foolishly more often than wisely.
+And many unbelievers live according to biblical precepts even though they have never bowed the knee to Christ’s Lordship.
+They are to some degree adept at living life (as they borrow without accreditation) based on God’s handbook on how to live skillfully.
 This distinction will become important in terms of later lesson applications.

 In this lengthy passage, dire consequences come to those who reject wisdom and live foolishly.
 The stark contrasting features between the two can be further highlighted in the following three Proverbs.

-It follows that Proverbs admonishes one to abandon foolishness:
+It follows that Proverbs admonishes us to abandon foolishness:

-Folly (pethi) is akin to foolishness.
-It means “simple or open-minded” in the sense that the absolutes of Scripture are superseded by one’s own thinking (cf. Proverbs 28:26).
-Solomon commands that one need forsake the belief that truth is derived from self and instead seek the understanding of God as revealed in His Book.
+Folly (pethi), which is akin to foolishness, means “simple or open-minded” in the sense that the absolutes of Scripture are superseded by our own thinking (cf. Proverbs 28:26).
+Solomon commands that we need to forsake the belief that truth is derived from self and instead seek the understanding of God as revealed in His Book.

-What follows are twelve biblical indicators of foolishness to weigh yourself against.
-What foolish behaviors will you cast off today as a result of this Bible study?
+What follows are 12 biblical indicators of foolishness by which to weigh yourself.
+What foolish behaviors will you cast off today because of this Bible study?